Law School Applications: LSAT or GRE?

 The in-person GRE is offered on a desktop computer (and online since COVID), and parts of the test are adaptive.
 Both the verbal (reading) sections and the quantitative (math) sections are adaptive by section, meaning that if you do well in your first verbal section, your second one will present you with harder questions (and vice versa).

-The LSAT has been offered online since COVID and will continue to be in this format through at least June 2023.
-(Pre-COVID, the in-person version had transitioned to being offered on a tablet, with a stylus.)
+The LSAT has been offered online since COVID and will continue to be in this format for the foreseeable future.
 It is not adaptive—the questions on each section are the same, regardless of how well you may have done on prior sections.

-Recommendation: For now, the LSAT will remain the go-to test for the overwhelming majority of prospective law students, simply because over half of ABA-accredited law schools do not yet accept the GRE.
+Recommendation: For now, the LSAT will remain the go-to test for the overwhelming majority of prospective law students, both because a large number of ABA-accredited law schools do not yet accept the GRE, and because of the skepticism mentioned above.
 It’s still the uncommon student who will face this dilemma in the first place.
 For those who do—for those whose target schools ALL accept the GRE—the recommendation is that you assess and then play to your strengths.
 Take the test you are more likely to do well on.

 See all LSAT Resources